cable-viraj/flytbase_assignment_Viraj/README.txt

 https://unity.com/download

 Rest of the project instructions are given in the Project explanation doc.
-If you are not able to download the unity, please follow the images given in the document to understand the project
+If you are not able to download the unity, please follow the images given in the document to understand the project.
+Video Explanation with voiceover has been provided in the Video Explanation folder.